Skip to content

 Marion Belcher, Granddaughter of Zachariah and Kate Fuller Belcher

-What became a dairy farm actually had a history of it’s own.
-Moggy Hollow is actually known as the pond left at the end of the Passiac Glacier back millions of years ago during the ice age.
-The farm is now part of the Leonard Buck Garden in Far Hills along with its gardens.
-If you like geology, you’ll love the 18 rock foundations that are in the gardens left behind from the glacial times.
+What became a dairy farm actually had a history of its own.
+Moggy Hollow is actually known as the pond left at the end of the Passiac Glacier millions of years ago during the ice age.
+The farm is now part of the Leonard Buck Garden in Far Hills.
+If you like geology, you’ll love the 18 rock foundations in the gardens left behind from glacial times.

-Scientists say this “Moggy Hollow” pond which is the remainder of Lake Passiac was the largest glacial lake in New Jersey.
-It was once 30 miles long and 10 miles wide with a depth of 240 feet.
+Scientists say this “Moggy Hollow” pond, the remainder of Lake Passiac, was the largest glacial lake in New Jersey.
+It was once 30 miles long, 10 miles wide, and 240 feet deep.

 Moggy Hollow Dairy Farm